-A type t is trivially destructive-movable if, given two pointers to T, p1 and p2, where p1 points to an existing object that is not a base-class subobject and p2 points to allocated storage of suitable size and alignment for an object of type T, copying the underlying bytes from p1 to p2 has the same user-visible effect as move-constructing p2 from p1 then destroying p1.
-[Note: A type need not be trivially move-constructible nor trivially destructible in order to be trivially destructive-movable - end note]
+A type T is trivially destructive-movable if, given two pointers to T, p1 and p2, where p1 points to an existing object that is not a base-class subobject and p2 points to allocated storage of suitable size and alignment for an object of type T, copying the underlying bytes from p1 to p2 has the same user-visible effects as move-constructing p2 from p1 then destroying p1.
+[Note: In order to take advantage of this trait, a program can invoke uninitialized_trivial_destructive_move (5.4). - end note] [Note: A type need not be trivially move-constructible nor trivially destructible in order to be trivially destructive-movable.
+The is_trivially_destructive_movable template could be specialized for such a type. - end note]

+The is_trivially_destructive_movable template is a UnaryTypeTrait with a base characteristic of true_type or false_type.
+A specialization with a base characteristic of true_type indicates that type

-The is_trivially_destructive_movable template shall be a UnaryTypeTrait with a base characteristic of true_type if it can be shown that T is trivially destructive-movable, otherwise false_type.
-[Note: False negatives are acceptable, but false positives would result in undefined behavior. - end note] A program may specialize is_trivially_destructive_movable for a user-defined class T. Such a specialization shall meet all of the requirements for this template.
+T is trivially destructive-movable.
+A specialization with a base characteristic of false_type gives no indication of whether or not T is trivially destructive-movable.
+The behavior of a program for which a specialization of is_trivially_destructive_movable incorrectly derives from true_type is undefined.
+[Note: False negatives are acceptable, but false positives would result in undefined behavior. - end note] An implementation may provide explicit specializations of is_trivially_destructive_movable for any subset of types in the standard, and a program may specialize is_trivially_destructive_movable for user-defined classes.

-4.3 Type trait is_nothrow_destructive_movable
+5.3 Type trait is_nothrow_destructive_movable

 '''

 namespace std {

 namespace experimental {

-inline namespace fundamentals_vX {
+inline namespace fundamentals_v2 {

 template <class T> struct is_nothrow_destructive_movable;

 }

-}

 '''

-The is_nothrow_destructive_movable template shall be a UnaryTypeTrait with a base characteristic of true_type if the expression destructive_move<T>(p1, p2) is known not to throw exceptions for valid arguments p1 and p2.
+The is_nothrow_destructive_movable template shall be a UnaryTypeTrait with a base characteristic of true_type if the expression uninitialized_destructive_move<T>(p1, p2) is known not to throw exceptions for valid arguments p1 and p2, otherwise false_type.

-4.4 Function template destructive_move
+5.4 Function template uninitialized_trivial_destructive_move